dillchuk/ZendConfigCacheproof/README.md

 ## Purpose

-Caching your config is nice (i.e. using `'module_listener_options' => ['config_cache_enabled' => true]`), but this locks your config right down.
+Caching your config is nice (i.e. using `'module_listener_options' => ['config_cache_enabled' => true]`), but this locks your config down tight.
 What if you need to tweak things a bit for, say, running tests?
 Enter ZendConfigCacheproof.

 Install in `modules.config.php`:
 ~~~